Higher-order Hall response arises from octupole order and scalar spin chirality in a noncollinear antiferromagnet: Introduction

 \section{Introduction}

 Broken time reversal symmetry ($\mathcal{T}$) and its interplay with the spin-orbit coupling (SOC) result in the transverse flow of electrons generating an anomalous Hall voltage, a signature that distinguishes a ferromagnet (FM) from conventional antiferromagnets (AFM) \cite{Nagaosa2010,Smejkal2022b}.
 However, it has been predicted that a certain class of AFMs with noncollinear spin textures can lead to an unusual type of anomalous Hall effect (AHE) that can exist even in the absence of a net magnetization due to spin-lattice coupling \cite{Chen2014a,Kubler2014}.
-Whilst in noncollinear antiferromagnets (NC-AFM) it has been shown that their weak magnetization is insufficient to account for the AHE \cite{You2019,Iwaki2020,Takeuchi2021,Kiyohara2016,Nakatsuji2015}, further work to experimentally substantiate the fundamental mechanism responsible for the observed AHE signals has still not been undertaken.
-This is because any studies of the AHE have, so far, only been performed with the electrical measurements in plane while driving a magnetic field out of the plane, entangling the magnetization signal to any novel contribution to the AHE.
+Whilst in noncollinear antiferromagnets (NC-AFM) it has been shown that their weak magnetic moment is insufficient to account for the large AHE \cite{You2019,Iwaki2020,Takeuchi2021,Kiyohara2016,Nakatsuji2015}, further work to experimentally substantiate the fundamental mechanism responsible for the observed AHE signals is missing.
+This is because most studies of the AHE have been performed with the electrical measurements in plane while driving a magnetic field out of the plane, entangling the magnetization signal to any novel contribution to the AHE.
 In order to understand the origin of the AHE signal, one must go beyond the perpendicular field geometry and apply the field in different directions in space to identify the symmetry, and from this the mechanism leading to the AHE signal.
 Here we show the full dependence of the AHE in the NC-AFM Mn$_3$Ni$_{0.35}$Cu$_{0.65}$N ($\mathrm{Mn_3NiCuN}$) when the magnetic field is swept not only out-of-plane but also in the plane.
 The in-plane field experimental configuration, by construction, does not allow for the conventional dipole (magnetization) component of the AHE signal to contribute.
-We can therefore show, using a variety of theoretical techniques, that at high fields the in-plane AHE comes purely from the octupole moment and, surprisingly, an additional topological Hall-like (THE) signal occurs at low fields.
+We can therefore show, using a variety of theoretical techniques, that at high fields the in-plane AHE comes purely from the octupole moment and, surprisingly, an additional topological Hall-like (THE) signal occurs at low fields, consistent with prior evidence of scalar chirality-driven transport in the same compound \cite{Bose2025SOT}.
 Our results demonstrate that in NC-AFMs one must expand beyond the dipole contribution to the AHE to explain their rich, coexisting orders.
 Such coexisting orders go beyond the magnetization dynamics achievable in conventional FMs and AFMs.
-Harnessing these coexisting orders paves the way for spintronic devices that go beyond the state-of-the-art.
+Harnessing these coexisting orders may enable future exploration of antiferromagnetic transport phenomena.
+Details of the spin–orbit torque behavior in Mn$_3$Ni$_{0.35}$Cu$_{0.65}$N are discussed in a recent complementary study~\cite{Bose2025SOT}.